Tilray is having a wild week. Is this a bubble for cannabis stocks?

 Another drug company, UK-based GW Pharmaceuticals (GWPH), has already received approval from the FDA for the cannabis-based drug Epidiolex to treat seizures.

 Shares of GW Pharmaceuticals were up 10% Thursday and are up nearly 20% in the past week.
-But Tilray and GW Pharmaceuticals aren't the only cannabis stock that have been surging lately.
+But Tilray and GW Pharmaceuticals aren't the only cannabis stocks that have been surging lately.

 Legalization in Canada coming, but is the rally almost over?